btricoire/project_1_navigation/report_navigation.md

 As part of the Deep Reinforcement Learning course, this project reuses the source code offer by the course.
 Especially, it is derived from the following DQN implementation : [dqn/solution](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution).
 The agent has been trained locally using PyTorch with Cuda involving an *Intel core i7 7700HQ*, *16Gb RAM* and a *Nvidia GP107* GPU.

-Our project contains two Notebooks:
-- **Navigation** : This Notebook contains:
-    - the main routine (dqn) for the training of the agent,
-    - the adjustments of the hyper parameters,
-    - the display of the score of the trained agent (final and during training).
-- **Curves (hyper parameters setting and final results)**: this notebook plots:
-    -  the results of the tuning of hyper parameters,
-    - the final score.

-We choosed to separate the two notebooks because the second one contains additional dependencies (Holoviews and Bokeh) used to generate nice and interactive plots.

 ## Solution